What is a project roadmap? Best practices for project managers

 Project roadmaps, plans, and charters — do project managers need all three?
 The answer is likely yes, given the differences and purposes of these documents:

 Your organization might use other terms for these same concepts.
-For example, a project charter can also be referred to as a project definition, a project statement, or a project brief.
-The names of the documents may vary, but their purposes are similar.
-Every successful project requires you to outline the objectives, activities, and deadlines required to move the project forward.
+For example, a project charter can also be called a project definition, a project statement, or a project brief.
+The names of the documents might vary, but their purposes are similar; every successful project requires you to outline the objectives, activities, and deadlines required to move the project forward.

 Project roadmap vs. Gantt chart